Plastic waste is damaging to our environment as it reduces the capacity of ecosystems to adapt to climate change and puts a strain on food supply.

 Our approach

-The third objective will be to encourage the development of projects that recover and add value to the remaining plastic waste.
+In addition, we support the development of projects that recover and create value from remaining plastic waste.

 Zero plastic bottles

-Throughout the year, we organise site and community clean-ups to engage employees and local stakeholders in the fight against plastic.
-These clean ups have taken place in the major cities near our offices and one at the beach in Senegal where we collected around 150 kg of plastic waste.
+Throughout the year, we organise site and community clean-ups to engage employees and local stakeholders in tackling plastic pollution.
+These clean ups take place in major cities near our offices and along Senegalese coastline, where our waste management centre, launched in 2025, is expected to collect around 300 tonnes of plastic waste per year.